Message sticks on the Songline

 We have occasionally succeeded in triangulating knowledge from archival and oral historical sources to reconnect message sticks to Country.
 Most recently, for example, we have established the provenance of a Muruwari message stick at the Australian Museum, labelled ‘Creator unknown’ in the museum display.
 This outcome would not have been possible without Dr Barker’s traditional knowledge combined with generous access to different kinds of records from institutions with varying access policies.

-Statement of community support
+Statement of community support and ethics approval

 - Dr Lorina Barker is a First Nations scholar with recognised cultural authority.
 She is a founding member of Taragara.
 Contact Taragara here for further details.